 Attachment 2: CV (Curriculum Vitae): Detailed overview of your scholarly experience, including your research experience, teaching and mentoring experience, service, funding, and publications.

-You will be asked for names and contact information for three reference letters if your candidacy advances beyond the initial review.
+You will be asked for names and contact information for three reference letters at a later date.

 With more than 80 majors and 100 minors, the College of Arts and Sciences is the academic heart of the university.
 The Arts and Sciences provides extraordinary opportunities to collaborate across disciplines, blending creativity and analysis to truly be at the forefront of thought.
 The breadth and depth of knowledge in the college gives students and researchers the critical thinking and adaptability essential for a lifetime of success.